Committee

 Membership and Scholarship Officer.
 PREM PHYAK.
 Prem is an applied linguist and a teacher educator, with research interests in language policy, multilingualism, language ideology, critical pedagogy, teacher identity/agency and social justice in language education.
 He has pursued M.Ed. in English Language Education from Tribhuvan University (Nepal), MA TESOL from the UCL Institute of Education (UK) and PhD in Second Language Studies from the University of Hawaii at Manoa (USA).
 Prem has extensive experiences of working with teachers, policy makers, students, and parents on a wide range of topics such as course development, teacher training, and multilingual education, particularly in under-resourced contexts.
 Currently, Prem teaches at the Department of English at The Chinese University of Hong Kong.

-E-mail: pphyak@gmail.com PCE and Event Organiser.
+E-mail: [email protected] Web and Digital Manager.
 LORETO ALIAGA.
 Loreto is a teacher of English and teacher educator from Chile.
 She holds a PhD Education (University of Leeds, U.K) where she currently works as a teaching fellow in TESOL at the MA TESOL & TESOL studies programmes.
 Prior to her PhD studies, she worked as a teacher educator and school teacher in Chile, and she was a TESOL Chile board member from 2009 to 2013.
 She is a founding member of RICELT, the Network of Chilean researchers in ELT.
 Her research interests are on language teacher education, language teachers' professional development and curriculum innovation.

 E-mail: loreto.aliaga.salas@gmail.com |